 Covert narcissists are going to pull out all the stops when it comes to triggering you.
 They’ll use all sorts of techniques like gaslighting, ghosting, and manipulation to weaken and destabilize you.

 So, step back as if you’re looking at it from a third-person point of view.
-And you can also observe their behavior to them by saying things like, “I understand that that’s what you think” or “you are entitled to believe that.
+And you can also observe their behavior to them by saying things like, “I understand that that’s what you think” or “You are entitled to believe that.”

-This will enable you to put a gap between their attempts to trigger you and your emotion behind it.
+This will enable you to put a gap between their attempts to trigger you and your emotions behind it.
 Rebecca mentions that “once you can shut off that emotional trigger, that’s when their power over you starts to shut down.”

 3. Learn to communicate clearly and effectively